 One or more liable parties in the accident may owe you compensation for:

 - Therapy, medication, and other costs related to psychological trauma

 - The cost of physical rehabilitation, including transportation to your appointments

-- Pain and suffering and loss of enjoyment of life caused by physical and psychological trauma
+- Pain and suffering and loss of enjoyment of life due to physical and psychological trauma

 - Damage to your vehicle and other personal property

 - The cost of permanent disability, which may include permanent loss of earnings and the need for a part- or full-time caregiver

 If you have other losses from the accident, our team may be able to seek compensation for them.
 We may also seek coverage for other costs related to your loved one’s passing if the car accident led to their death.

 Let the Attorneys at Hammack Law Firm Work on Your Car Accident Case

 Hammack Law Firm offers a small firm feel with big firm experience.
 We want to hear from you if you or a loved one have been in a car accident in South Carolina.
 Our team will help you navigate the statute of limitations and other aspects of the legal process.
 Call our Greenville office today for a free consultation.